Our Environment

 - All cattle suppliers are required to sign an affidavit indicating their compliance with governmental regulations, certification of Beef Quality Assurance (BQA) or an equivalent animal-welfare certification program.

 - We encourage our feedyard partners to enter the precompetitive National Cattlemen’s Beef Association (NCBA) Feedyard Assessment Database.
 Enrollment is voluntary and demonstrates a producer’s commitment to environmental stewardship, animal care and quality.
-Approximately 62% of our feedyard partners participate to date.
-We also third-party verify 35% of our fed cattle supply according to the BQA Feedyard Assessment.

 - We require all family farm partners supplying hogs to our facilities to be certified in accordance with the Pork Quality Assurance Plus (PQA+) Program.
 We conduct third party audits of randomly selected partners according to the PAACO-certified Common Swine Industry Audit.
 We also conduct internal animal welfare audits on a specific subset of our suppliers.